arzwa/MultilocusIsland/docs/paper/draft.md

 Lastly, we note that the phase of the life cycle in which migration occurs can have an impact on the ability to maintain adaptive differentiation.
-When there is selection in both phases, and migration occurs in the diploid phase, maladapted diploid genotypes are directly exposed to selection on the island, whereas this is not the case when migration occurs in the haploid phase.
+When there is selection in both phases, and migration occurs in the diploid phase, maladapted diploid migrants are directly exposed to selection on the island, whereas this is not the case when migration occurs in the haploid phase.
 In the latter case, the first diploid generation exposed to selection is an F1